 A member referred to the care providers and suggested that they could help to identify vulnerable people who needed support.
-Ms Isaacs confirmed that a lot of work had already been done with adult social care, including investment in residential care home ICT infrastructure during the pandemic.
+Ms Isaacs confirmed there was a lot of work already been done with adult social care including investment in residential care home ICT infrastructure during the pandemic.
+The panel welcomed the update on the digital programme and requested as part of the work programme for 2022/23 that they received further updates on the outcome of the recommendations from the programme.

-The panel welcomed the update on the digital programme and requested that further updates on the outcome of the recommendations from the programme be received as part of its work programme for 2022/23.
-RESOLVED - That further updates on the outcome of the recommendations from the digital programme be received as part of this panel's work programme for 2022/23
+RESOLVED - That future updates on the outcome of the recommendations be included in the work programme for 2022/23